Chirag-ahir/JAVA-All-Basic/README.md

  what is the parameter and argument <br>
 parameter is a variable we define in the method signature and arguments is the value we pass into the parameter.

+ What is Memory Leak in java ?<br>
+ A Memory Leak is a situation where there are objects present in the heap that are no longer used, but the garbage collector is unable to remove them from memory, and therefore, they're unnecessarily maintained.